VissersThomas/blue41-ctf-player-server/README.md

 ```

 ### 4. Run the server
-You will need the Milvus connection details, as well as an OPENAI API key.
+You will need the Milvus connection details (which you'll get after creating your team on ctf.blue41.com), as well as an OPENAI API key.
 Execute the server setup script:
 ```bash
 python start_server.py